ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 - If `insert_sample_with_metadata = 0`, then the default value for `x` and `a` equals `0` (as a default value for `UInt32` data type).
 - If `insert_sample_with_metadata = 1`, then the default value for `x` equals `0`, but the default value of `a` equals `x * 2`.

+!!! note "Warning"
-    Use this option carefully, it affects the performance of the ClickHouse server.
+    Use this option carefully, enabling it negatively affects the performance of the ClickHouse server.

 ### Selecting the Data